Edmund Falconer: Writing and theatre management

 The year 1858 saw Falconer translate Victor Hugo's Ruy Blas, which was performed at the Princess Theatre in late 1858.
-During that same year, he began a profitable collaboration with Michael William Balfe by writing the libretto for his much-loved opera The Rose of Castille.
-He was later to write librettos for several of Balfe's most successful productions, including Satanella, which was produced at Covent Garden on 20 December 1858, and the popular song Killarney, which remained a concert hall favourite well into the 20th century.
+During that same year, he began a profitable collaboration with the composer Michael William Balfe by writing (in collaboration with Augustus Glossop Harris) the librettos for the operas The Rose of Castille (1857) and Satanella (1858), as well as the lyrics for Balfe's popular song Killarney, which remained a concert hall favourite well into the 20th century.

 Falconer, who was said to have had boundless energy, also turned his attention to theatre managing.
 It was on 26 August 1858 with F. B. Chatterton that he took over the Lyceum Theatre in London.
 Falconer was not above using his position to stage his own plays.
 The first was Extremes, a comedy of manners, which was performed on his opening night of 26 August.

 A reporter for The Times reviewed the show and said: "The characters are sharply defined and exactly of a kind to be perfectly intelligible to a large audience."
 Several more of Falconer's own pieces soon followed, including Francesca in March 1859.

 Falconer gave up his management of the Lyceum after just a couple of years, although he resumed the role once more in 1861.
 Yet more of his own plays soon followed, including Woman, Love Against The World in August 1861 and Peep o' Day in November 1861.
 It is for Peep o' Day, a stage-version of John Banim’s novels John Doe and The Nowlans, that Falconer is probably best remembered.
 It contained a scene in which the heroine is saved from live burial and ran until December 1862.
 Meanwhile, he contributed two comedies to the Haymarket Theatre, too, Family Wills and Does He Love Me?, both starring Amy Sedgwick.